 How to Build a DIY Deer Fence for Gardens #1: Planning

-The End of our First Deer Fence
+our First Deer Fence

 When we first put in our vegetable garden in Spring 2020, we opted for an admittedly lo-fi, first-generation fence using 12 x 10' rebar for the posts and 7' deer netting.
 The gates were just more deer netting affixed to some 1 x 2 pressure-treated wood boards, with vinyl-coated plant hooks screwed in to latch it to the rebar when I'd go in and out.
 The whole thing cost us about $202.

 This fence held up decently for about 2 years.
 Varmints could easily chew through the netting, so we had to maintain and patch it often, and deer tried to jump it once or twice, which took some more major repairs.
+But it was generally fine for a while.

 Cost of Professional Fence Installation